Lane 8: Rise

 On April 27, 2015, Lane 8 announced his plans to release his debut studio album, Rise on Anjunadeep.
 The album features vocal appearances from Solomon Grey, Patrick Baker, and Ghostly International's Matthew Dear, among others.

 The lead single, "Ghost" featuring Patrick Baker, was released alongside the album announcement and Vice Media's Noisey premiered the song's music video, directed by filmmaker DEMS on May 12.
 Following suit with the unveiling of the single, a "Ghost" remix EP was announced via an exclusive stream from Thump.
 The EP features "a diverse collection of artists like Audion (an alias of Matthew Dear), Bwana, Luvian, and even Lane 8 himself" with styles "ranging from techno to flowing progressive house, in four very captivating interpretations of the original track."
 On May 14, Billboard premiered the Audion remix which "trades the original's beatless melodies and lonely lead synth line for a tribal groove that provides an edgy backdrop to Patrick Baker's longing lyrics."
 The second single from the album, "Hot As You Want", was premiered by Spin on June 1.
 They described it as a "lovely 4/4 anthem" and "sublimely aching track."

 Little by Little

 On January 19, 2018, Lane 8 released his second studio album, Little by Little, to digital stores through This Never Happened.

 Brightest Lights

 On January 10, 2020, Lane 8 released his third studio album, Brightest Lights.
 The album features several appearances from the American synth-pop band POLIÇA, among other collaborators.

 Reviver

 On January 21, 2022, Lane 8 released his fourth studio album, Reviver.
-It features appearances by Channy Leaneagh, Arctic Lake, Solomon Grey, and Emmit Fenn.
+It features appearances by, Arctic Lake, Art School Girlfriend, Tailor, Kasablanca and Sultan + Shepard.

+Childish

+On September 27, 2024, Lane 8 released his fifth studio album, Childish.
+It features appearances by Arctic Lake, Art School Girlfriend, Tailor, Kasablanca, and Sultan + Shepard.
+The album cover features art from his daughter, a departure from his previous studio album covers which heavily feature imagery of reflection, symmetry and natural elements.

+Lane 8 shared in the announcement of the forthcoming album that he focused on channeling unrestrained imagination of his kids and his younger self. "[A]s parents, we’ve always tried to provide the materials and space for [children] to create, but to then step back and let them be themselves and focus without interfering, seeing the joy and the confidence that creating in their own way brings them has been one of the most eye-opening parts of parenthood for me."